Azure Function HTTP Trigger

 Well, here we will discuss the HTTP-triggered Azure Functions Routing options.
 Before that, We should know What is routing?

-Routing basically refers to how an application responds to the user request to an endpoint address with the particular HTTP request method like “GET” and “POST“, etc. In the case of Azure Functions, the route says, with the help of the Azure function URL, which function is going to react as per your HTTP request.
+Routing refers to how an application responds to the user request to an endpoint address with the particular HTTP request method like “GET” and “POST”, etc. In the case of Azure Functions, the route says, with the help of the Azure function URL, that which function will react as per your HTTP request.
 Finally, routing is all about the endpoint or the application URL.

 HTTP triggered Azure Functions Default Routing

-If we will consider the above function, we have created a named as HTTPAzureFunction.By running that function locally, you can see that the default URL generated to access the function is http://localhost:7071/api/HTTPAzureFunction.
-If you will closely look at the function URL, you can see that the URL is comprised of a route prefix of /API/, then the actual name of your function, in my case it is HTTPAzureFunction.
+If we consider the above function, we have created a named HTTPAzureFunction.By running that function locally, you can see that the default URL generated to access the function is http://localhost:7071/api/HTTPAzureFunction.
+If you closely look at the function URL, you can see that the URL comprises a route prefix of /API/, then the actual name of your function, in my case is HTTPAzureFunction.

-So, this is the default URL to access the HTTPAzureFunction, Now if we are accessing the URL with the value of a parameter as a query string with the function URL.
-You will get the expected output as below
+So, this is the default URL to access the HTTPAzureFunction.
+Now if we are accessing the URL with the value of a parameter as a query string with the function URL.
+You will get the expected output below

 How to change the Azure Function Route Prefix With host.json

-We can change the default routing of /API/ for the HTTP triggered Azure Function with the help of a few modifications on the host.json file in your project.
+We can change the default routing of /API/ for the HTTP-triggered Azure Function with the help of a few modifications on the host.json file in your project.
 You can find the host.json file in your solution.
-Open that file and do the changes and save it.
+Open that file, make the changes, and save it.

 {